Kaden4444/NET-Chat/README.md

 - ## Networking Details:
   Client communicate to the server through TCP, a server stores the client's IPs and Port #s.
 When a client requests to speak to another client, the server provides them with said client's details from this point onwards, the two clients are connected through UDP without the servers interference.
+- ## File sending
+  Currently only textfiles are supported.
+A request will be sent to the client, and upon acceptance, the app will download the file into the clients folder

 ## Other Notes